tapioone/docs/docs/general/check-licenses.md

 This is only applicable if your `tapio-Application` has the `User-assignable` capability set in [my tapio][my-tapio].
 :::

+## Detect license changes

+`Licenses` can expire or be unassigned from a certain `User` or `Machine`.
+It is not recommended to poll the **Global Discovery Service API** and detect those changes yourself.
+Instead we encourage you [to setup a CloudEvent endpoint](./cloud-events) and listen for `License`-related changes.

 [jmes-path]: https://jmespath.org/
 [my-tapio]: https://my.tapio.one